Functional convergence to the local time of a sticky diffusion: Numerical experiments

 \section{Numerical experiments}

-In this section, we present numerical simulations to assess the asymptotic behavior of the local time approximation \eqref{eq_auxiliary_main_result_sde} and the stickiness parameter estimator \eqref{eq_statistic_stickiness}.
-We simulate trajectories of an approximation process of the sticky Brownian motion of parameter $\rho $, we then compare the stickiness parameter estimations \eqref{eq_statistic_stickiness} with the true value of $\rho $.
-For the numerical simulations we use the Space-time Markov chain approximation or STMCA Algorithm \cite{AnaLejVil}.
-This algorithm uses grid-valued random walks to approximate the law of any general diffusion process.
-The STMCA Algorithm is particularly adapted to our problematic as: \begin{itemize} \item It is well suited for the simulation of sticky singular one-dimensional diffusions. \item By suitable choice of the grid, we can control the amount of path-observations of $X$ observed through the test function $g$ in \eqref{eq_statistics}.
-In particular, for grids that satisfy the condition in Corollary 2.5 of \cite{AnaLejVil}, the convergence speed of the STMCA algorithm is optimal.
-Thus, if one increases the precision of such a grid $\bg$ around $0$, we approximate accurately $X$ with $\bg$-valued STMCA random walks and feed more path-observations to the statistic $T^{(1)} $ in \eqref{eq_statistics}. \end{itemize}
+In this section, we present numerical simulations to assess the asymptotic behavior of the local time approximation~\eqref{eq_auxiliary_main_result_sde} and the stickiness parameter estimator~\eqref{eq_statistic_stickiness}.
+We simulate trajectories of an approximation process of the sticky Brownian motion of parameter $\rho $.
+Then, we compare the stickiness parameter estimations~\eqref{eq_statistic_stickiness} with the true value of $\rho $.
+For the numerical simulations we use the Space-time Markov chain approximation or STMCA Algorithm~\cite{anagnostakis2023general}.
+This algorithm uses grid-valued random walks to approximate the law of any one-dimensional generalized diffusion process.
+The STMCA Algorithm is particularly adapted to the problem for the following reasons: \begin{enumerate} \item It is well suited for the simulation of sticky singular one-dimensional diffusions. \item By suitable choice of the grid, we can control the amount of path-observations of $X$ observed through the test function $g$.
+In particular, for grids that satisfy the condition in Corollary 2.5 of \cite{anagnostakis2023general}, the convergence speed of the STMCA algorithm is optimal.
+Thus, if one increases the precision of such a grid $\bg$ around $0$, we approximate accurately $X$ with $\bg$-valued STMCA random walks and feed more path-observations to the statistic \eqref{eq_loct_statistic} without paying a too heavy computational cost. \end{enumerate}